jonborg/ThumbnailGenerator/README.md

 ### Release Notes
+#### v3.0.0
+- Added option for users to program their Top 8 Generator;
+- Added "Random" to character selection (Question mark, Sandbag);
+- Added mural art for Pikachu's alt 2 and 7.

 #### v2.2.0
 - @ElevenZM's and @MuralAltDrive's mural arts can now be selected for thumbnail generation;
 - Fixed compatibility issues with Start.gg (Smash.gg's new name);